Granting access to synchronise Entra ID shared mailboxes

-Updated 2 years ago by admin
+Updated 2 weeks ago by admin

 IMPORTANT: Due to a recent Microsoft Azure update, some customers may not be able to assign the role in step 4 below via the Azure portal.
 Please see the Command Line steps at the end of the article for an alternative method using Azure CLI or PowerShell.